fishbeauty/shadow/README.md

-## ShadowRocket
+## ShadoWingy

 ![as](https://raw.githubusercontent.com/fishbeauty/testEntity/master/icon.png)

-ShadowRocket is a great proxy util
+ShadoWingy is a Simple proxy util

-Support SS,SSR
+Users can use set proxy and debug network easyly with this app

 Provide Rule Based filters

-Provied Subscribe feature

 ### Support or Contact